 - According to the U.S. Census Bureau in 2010 there were 27.9 million small businesses, with over ¾ of those made up of solo entrepreneurs (source).
 That means a staggering 1 in 11 people in the U.S. own their own business (not accounting for those who own multiple businesses; source).

 - Over 50% of the working population works in a small business (source).

 - 52% of all small businesses are home-based (source).

 - Total revenues from solo entrepreneurs (non-employers) hit $989.6 BILLION in 2011 (source).

-Well, ladies and gents, regardless of whether you have a storefront, a “real” office or employees, you make up a legitimate portion of the U.S. economy.
+Well ladies and gents, regardless if you have a store-front, “real” office or employees, you make up a legitimate portion of the U.S. economy.
 You make staggering records year after year.
 And heck, you put food on the table for half of the working population!
 Being an online business, or having online as a portion of your business, is a completely legitimate way to make a living.
-You have the power to make change in small groups, or even all on your own.
+You have the power to make change all on your own, or even in small groups.
 You have dreams that are possible.
 Take yourself seriously.
 Next time someone asks you, “What do you do exactly?” tell them, with confidence, “I am a small business owner!”
 You never know where that conversation could lead you.

 Remember that you are the single largest asset to your company.
-We don’t care how much you have invested into a building or inventory or staffing — you are the reason you started your business and that is a HUGE DEAL.
+I don’t care how much you have invested into a building or inventory or staffing, you are the reason you started your business and that is a HUGE DEAL.

 Do you follow us on Instagram?